Abigail Fillmore: Death

 Abigail was the first first lady to attend the inauguration of her successor.
 After leaving the White House, she and her husband had begun planning travel.
-These plans were interrupted when she caught a cold that progressed into bronchitis and then pneumonia.
+Their plans were interrupted when she fell ill.
+What started as a cold became bronchitis and then pneumonia.
 When a doctor was called, he used an ineffective cupping and blistering technique that may have worsened her health.
 She died of her illness in the Willard Hotel on March 30, 1853, aged 55.
 She was laid in state in Washington and then buried in Forest Lawn Cemetery in Buffalo, New York.

 Washington went into a period of mourning, and much of the federal government temporarily ceased operations in respect of her death.
 In his memoirs, Millard credited her for the support that she provided in progressing his education.

-On February 10, 1858, five years after her death, her husband married Caroline Carmichael McIntosh, a wealthy Buffalo widow.
-They remained married until Millard's death from a stroke on March 8, 1874, at the age of 74.
+On February 10, 1858, nearly five years later, her husband, then 58, married 44-year-old Caroline Carmichael McIntosh, a wealthy Buffalo widow.
+They remained married for sixteen years until Millard's death from a stroke on March 8, 1874, at the age of 74.

 Legacy

-As an antebellum first lady, Fillmore held the position at a time when it received very little public attention.
-She has not received significant historical coverage relative to first ladies of other eras, and is often regarded as a less active first lady.
+In the years preceding the American Civil War, the position of first lady received very little public attention.
+Fillmore has not received significant historical coverage relative to first ladies of other eras, and is often regarded as a less active first lady.
 She is best remembered for her organization of a library in the White House.
 Biographers of Millard Fillmore have generally given little attention to Abigail, in part due to the lack of surviving documents.
 Most of her private correspondences have been lost and are presumed to have been destroyed by her son.
 What does survive is primarily lists of books that she asked her husband to purchase while he traveled.
 Historians disagree on the extent that her poor health and ankle injury prevented her from carrying out White House duties; some say that it was severe enough to limit her ability, while others say that it was merely an excuse to avoid the responsibilities of a first lady.
 She is typically recognized as an intellectual and as a supportive influence in the president's life.